pegaltier/awesome-utils-dev/utils-coding/utils-angular.md

 - Component services can be scoped to that component by removing the providedIn: 'root' from their @Injectable() decorators and adding them to the providers: [ ] array of the component.
 The service will be available in all child components, the view child and the content child.
 In addition to providers you can add viewProviders array if you want to scope the same token (with different class) only for the component view itself and consequently the content children (ng-content) will use the service from the providers array defined first.
 - Shared services between multiple apps or Angular Elements.
 You can use the providedIn: 'platform' in order to make a service available between multiple apps or Angular Elements.
 - Non singleton services.
 You can use the providedIn: 'any' in order to create isolated (contrary to a singleton) services for every child injector.

+### Providing
+- Then you must understand the different kind of injection you can do, in fact you can inject either a class, a value, a factory and even more:
+- class: { provide: MyService, useClass: MyService } // It is a shortcut for MyService
+- value: { provide: MY_CONST,  useValue: "https://my.text" } // MY_CONST must be declared as InjectionToken<string>
+- factory: { provide: MyObs, deps: [DOCUMENT], useFactory: doThingFactory } // MyObs must be declared as InjectionToken<Observable<string>> and doThingFactory is a function which return the observable.
+You can also create your factory using the 2ng argument of InjectionToken.
+- existing: { provide: MyInterface, useExisting: forwardRef(() => MyDirective) } // MyDirective implements MyInterface and so forwardRef returns a directive after its instance is created

+### Decorators

+Those decorators below can be used to configure more precisely the injection behavior.
+They can be used in the constructor method or also in the deps array while providing a factory.

+- default: inject without any decorator, looking up the injectors hierarchy...
+- self: inject using only the provider from the component itself (@Self())
+- skipSelf: inject by skipping the provider from the component itself (@SkipSelf())
+- optional: inject if is provided else return null (@Optional())
+- host: inject looking in the component itself first and if is not found there, it looks for the injector up to its host component. (@Host()).
+Special case with directives and content projection.

 ## CHANGE DETECTION